kjoelovelife/ROSKY/catkin_ws/src/deep_learning/readme.md

 Great!
 Because the node will shutdown automatically, the last information will use "red text" to tell you there is an error occur.
 Dont't worry, if you can see the text "Now you can press [ctrl] + [c] to shutdwon the lauch file.", means training done and successfully.
 Just press [ctrl] + [c] to cancel the code in terminal "train_model.launch".

-Now you can find the trained model in [ ../catkin_ws/src/deep_learning/img_recognition/model ], and know information for this trained model in [ ../catkin_ws/src/deep_learning/img_recognition/model/recording.yaml ].
+Now you can find the trained model in [ ../catkin_ws/src/deep_learning/img_recognition/model ], and information for this trained model in [ ../catkin_ws/src/deep_learning/img_recognition/model/recording.yaml ].

 ## Step3. inference model and development

 Before inferencing the model, we need to modify the param in [ ../catkin_ws/src/deep_learning/img_recognition/param/inference_model.yaml ].
 Please check out the "model_pth", must be the same as one of the model in [ ../catkin_ws/src/deep_learning/img_recognition/model ].

-And then, you can type the code below to start inferencing the model:
+After done, you can type the code below to start inferencing the model:

 ```sh
 $ roslaunch img_recognition inference.launch